or1n/MapleStory-Artale-WC-Merchant-Calculator/README.md

 The following features are planned for future updates to the Artale-WC-Merch-Calc:

 - [ ] **Fix summary scaling and column width**
-  Make it so the summary is always neat vertically and horizontally
+  Make it so the summary is always neatly formed vertically and horizontally

 - [ ] **.exe false anti virus??**
   Somehow when downloading it says the .exe is a virus?
 Try to fix this within the python code